Home-equity-loan balances in Canada per capita are now 3.3 times what they were in the US during HELOC peak before it all collapsed.

 In US dollar terms, to make it apples and apples, Canadians owe $225 billion in home equity loans.
 Americans owe $357 billion.
 But here is the thing: the US population (326 million) is about nine times larger than the Canadian population (36 million).
 On a per-capita basis, American owe $1,095.
 During the peak, they owed $1,868.
 Canadians on a per-capita basis now owe $6,250 — or 3.3 times as much as Americans did during the peak.

 If Americans owed as much per capita as Canadians, they’d owe collectively a mind-blowing $2 trillion!
-Compared to the $609 billion they owed during Peak HELOC in June 2009, which collapsed with such great fanfare.
+Compared to the $609 billion they owed during the home equity line of credit peak in June 2009, which collapsed with such great fanfare.

 Canadians have a right to be worried about this, if they spend a moment looking south across the border and studying what happened there during Housing Bust 1.
 It was ugly.
 But we already know, because it has been endlessly drummed into us: Whatever happened in the US cannot happen in Canada.